jilion/sublimevideo-wordpress/readme.txt

 3. Go to the SublimeVideo plugin settings page and authorize the plugin to access some of your SublimeVideo data.
 4. Once the authorization is done, you will see your SublimeVideo sites listed in a select menu in the plugin settings page; you’ll have to choose the one matching the domain of your WordPress site.
 If you only have one site registered in your SublimeVideo account, it’ll be selected automatically.
 5. In the plugin setting page you can also set the default width for all the videos you will embed.
-6. Go to the post editor, you should see the new button next to the media icons (image, video, audio…) – the plugin’s installation is now complete.
-If you don’t see it, please refer to the Troubleshooting section at: [http://docs.sublimevideo.net/beta/wordpress#troubleshooting](http://docs.sublimevideo.net/wordpress#troubleshooting).
+6. Go to the post editor, you should see the new "SV" button next to the "Add Media" button – the plugin’s installation is now complete.
+If you don’t see it, please refer to the [Troubleshooting](http://docs.sublimevideo.net/wordpress#troubleshooting) section.

-Please find the full documentation (installation, usage, shortcode, troubleshooting) at [http://docs.sublimevideo.net/wordpress](http://docs.sublimevideo.net/beta/wordpress).
+Please find the full documentation at [http://docs.sublimevideo.net/wordpress](http://docs.sublimevideo.net/beta/wordpress).

 == Screenshots ==

 1. The plugin's video embed builder.

+== Frequently Asked Questions ==

+= My theme is responsive, how can I make my videos responsive too? =

+Simply add `settings="autoresize:fit"` (or `settings="autoresize:fill"`) in your shortcode, as follow:

+`[sublimevideo src1="..." width="..." height="..." settings="autoresize:fit"]`

+Learn more about the `autoresize` player settings in the [SublimeVideo documentation](http://docs.sublimevideo.net/settings/player-settings#autoresize).

 == Changelog ==